antonikaras/thesis_ros2/Readme.md

 * pointcloud2_filter:
     1. Creates a particle filter that filters the rays that touch the ground
     2. Developed using : ```https://github.com/ros-perception/perception_pcl/issues/323 ```

-    [TODO] i.
-Contains a demo using the interactive map

-    [TODO] ii.
-Add map save/load path as input

 ## Launch the simulation